TruebitProtocol/truebit-eth/README.md

 ```
 and note the index of the account you want to use (1 in the example below).
 To start running a Görli node, use an incantation of the following form.
 ```
-geth --goerli --rpc --unlock 1 --password supersecret.txt --syncmode "light" --allow-insecure-unlock
+geth --goerli --rpc --unlock 1 --password supersecret.txt --syncmode "light" --allow-insecure-unlockgeth
 ```
-You may have to exit `geth` and restart several times in order to connect to a node.
+You may have to exit `geth` (`Ctrl-C`) and restart it again in order to connect to a peer upon initialization.
 The light client should begin syncing with the network and be up to date within a minute.

 Now open another terminal and start IPFS.
 ```